Fluctuation theory and exit systems for positive self-similar Markov processes: Preliminaries and main results

-We recall that there exists a constant $a\geq 0$ such that the inverse of the local time is given by and It is known that $a>0$ if and only if $0$ is irregular for $(-\infty,0)$ for $\xi$.
-In that case the downward ladder time and height processes are compound Poisson processes with inter-arrival rate $1/a.$ To see this recall, from the many statements that make up the Wiener-Hopf factorization, that see e.g. \cite{Be} Section VI.2.
-It follows that, where $\Pi_{\widehat{L}^{-1}}$ denotes the L\'evy measure of $\widehat{L}^{-1}$.
-Given that the downward ladder height subordinator $\widehat{\rm h}$ stays constant in the same intervals where $\widehat{L}^{-1}$ does, the claim about the inter-arrival rate of $\widehat{\rm h}$ follows.
+It is known that $a>0$ if and only if $0$ is irregular for $(-\infty ,0)$ for $\xi$.
+In that case the downward ladder time and height processes are compound Poisson processes with inter-arrival rate $1/a$.
+To see this recall, from the many statements that make up the Wiener--Hopf factorization, that